heroku/cli/.github/ISSUE_TEMPLATE.md

 What is the expected behavior?
 ------------------------------
 Please mention your heroku and OS version.
+Please state if you are behind an HTTP proxy or company firewall as well.